mendix/docs/content/en/docs/control-center/apps.md

 On each tab with an overview of apps, you can export information about apps to an Excel file.
 To do so, select the apps in the table, and click **Selection Export** below the table.

-To export information about all the apps in the table, click **Export All** on the upper-top corner.
+To export information about ALL the apps in the table, click **Export All** on the upper-top corner.

 The Excel file covers the following columns: **AppId**, **AppName**, **TechnicalContact**, **Environment**, **DeployedStatus**, **MendixVersionOnMainline**, **DeployedMendixVersion**, **LastCommit**, **Members**, **Production**, **AppCreatedDate**, **CloudLocation**, **Fallback**, **CloudResourcePack**, **AppRAM**, **DbRAM**, **DbStorage**, **DbStorageExtra**, and **FileStorage**.